Ed-Fi-Exchange-OSS/Suite-3-Performance-Testing/BATCH-VOLUME-TEST-DESIGN.md

   }
   ```

+- In the actual DMS implementation used by these tests, the `resource` value is identical to the endpoint URL segment used by the single-resource API, e.g., `"students"`, `"sections"`, `"courses"`, matching `/data/students`, `/data/sections`, etc.

 - On success: HTTP 200 with per-operation results (including `documentId`).
 - On failure: single 4xx/409/412 response with a `failedOperation` descriptor; entire transaction rolled back.